 The main key was to keep re-engineering, fine-tuning, testing, and assessing the outcomes until I was satisfied.

 I worked on a project where the user must be able to quickly find the ports served by the company.

-After the testing process, I realized that it was difficult for the user to find a port where that does not know which country the port is from.
+After the testing process, I realized that it was difficult for the user to find a port if they did not know which country the port was from.
 The solution was to include a search option.

-In psychology, it is believed that the left brain controls the more logical, analytical functions.
-Whereas the right hemisphere processes control the imagination, emotions, and creativity.
-Design thinking is probably one of the few disciplines that utilize both equally.
-Keep in your mind that.
-Everyone can use a design thinking approach.
-It involves methods that enable empathy with the people.
-It seeks to define the problem as actively as finding the solution.
+In psychology, it is believed that the left brain controls more logical and analytical functions, whereas the right hemisphere processes imagination, emotions, and creativity.
+Design thinking is probably one of the few disciplines that utilizes both equally.
+Keep in mind that everyone can use a design thinking approach.
+It involves methods that enable empathy with people and seeks to define the problem as actively as finding the solution.
 Design thinking ideates and explores solutions.
-Also, it is collaborative and involves iterative prototyping.
-It solves many different types of problems and it is fun.
+Additionally, it is collaborative and involves iterative prototyping.
+It solves many different types of problems and is fun.

 Author/Copyright holder: Rafael Barros, Pexels Licence / Cameron Casey, Pexels Licence / Andrea Piacquadio, Pexels Licence / Vasilis Baimas.
 Copyright licence: CC BY-NC-SA 3.0